Institutional review board: Adapting IRB review to big data research

 Aspects of big data research pose formidable challenges for research ethics and thus show potential for wider applicability of formal review processes.
 One theme is data breaches, but another with high difficulty is potentially dangerous predictive analytics with unintended consequences, via false-positives or new ways to invade privacy.
 A 2016 article on the hope to expand ethics reviews of such research included an example of a data breach in which a big data researcher leaked 70,000 OkCupid profiles with usernames and sexual orientation data.
 It also gave an example of potential privacy invasion and government repression in which machine learning was used to build automated gaydar, labeling strangers as "probably gay" based on their facial photographs.
 Analogies with phrenology and Nazis identifying people as "probably part-Jewish" based on facial features have been made to show what can go wrong with research whose authors may have failed to adequately think through the risks of harm.
-Such challenges broach familiar themes, such as mistaken identity, pre-crime, and persecution, in new applications.